PrashantMishra10232/RareKraft.in/README.md

-Rare Craft
+#Rare Craft

 An eCommerce platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
 This project is designed to serve as a fully functional online store with features for browsing products, managing user accounts, and handling orders.

 Features

-.> User Authentication: Secure login and signup using JWT.
+-> 🔒 User Authentication: Secure login and signup using JWT.
-.> Product Management: Add, edit, and delete products (Admin only).
+-> 🛒 Product Management: Add, edit, or delete products (Admin-only feature).
-.> Shopping Cart: Add items to the cart and manage quantities.
+-> 🛍️ Shopping Cart: Add products, manage quantities, and remove items.
-.> Order Management: Place orders and view order history.
+-> 📦 Order Management: Place orders and view order history.
-.> Payment Integration: [Specify payment gateway, e.g., Stripe or PayPal].
+-> 💳 Payment Integration: Support for [Stripe/PayPal].
-.> Responsive Design: Optimized for both desktop and mobile devices.
+-> 📱 Responsive Design: Fully optimized for both desktop and mobile devices.

 Tech Stack